Arts & Crafts

 Showtime Retro, under the arches, is a fab place to potter.
 But Margate is the place for all things retro and vintage.
 The Old Town and the High Street are peppered with shops, such as Madam Popoff and Breuer & Dawson for vintage clothing, Paraphernalia, Rough Trade, Junk Deluxe and Hunky Dory for retro objects, Danish Collectables for midcentury Scandinavian furniture and accessories.
 And many more…

 Scott’s in Margate has been bringing Londoners in search of a bargain for years – a real must for antique lovers.
-Another gem in Margate is Fontaine Decorative, a beautiful shop full of French antiques.
-Further along the coast in Westgate, is Brocante, another great place to potter and discover.
-In Ramsgate you can visit the arches down at the harbour and find all manner of aged furniture, trinkets, paintings and artefacts.
+Another gem in Ramsgate is Fontaine Decorative, a beautiful shop full of French antiques.
+Fontaine Decorative were responsible for finding the majority of the beautiful items of furniture you see in our hotel from the decorative antique chests of drawers to chesterfield sofas or Os du Mouton chairs.

 Fruit and vegetables by local farmers can be found at farm shops, but there are